 Car Loan

-car loan is a financial product that allows individuals to purchase a new or used vehicle by borrowing funds from banks, non-banking financial companies (NBFCs), or other financial institutions.
-These loans typically cover a significant portion of the car's value, with repayment terms and interest rates varying based on the lender and the borrower's profile.
+A car loan lets you purchase a new or used vehicle by borrowing funds from banks, NBFCs, or other financial institutions.
+Loans typically cover a large portion of the car’s price, with repayment terms and interest rates based on your profile and lender policies.

 Eligibility Criteria: